 The Real Strategy for Unlimited Properties

-By working through all four lender types strategically, most investors can own 20, 30, or even 50+ rental properties.
+By working through all four lender types strategically, some investors build portfolios of 20, 30, or 50+ rental properties over many years.
 Each lender type gives you another batch of properties before you need to level up.
+Individual results vary with income, market conditions, property selection, and lender appetite.

 Frequently Asked Questions